hcaatu/sustainability-project/README.md

 ## Energy efficiency of big data processing

-This reposiory consists of the Course Project for the Sustainability in Computer and Data Sciences course in University of Helsinki
+This reposiory consists of the code for Course Project for the Sustainability in Computer and Data Sciences course in University of Helsinki

+In the project, we're using Codecarbon, an open-source tool to measure CO2 emissions for different sorting algorithms.

 ### Installation and usage